 Benefits of CBT

 What makes CBT so popular is how it departs from earlier forms of behavioural therapies.
 It used to be that traditional behaviour therapies would focus on associations, reinforcements, and discipline to change behaviour.
-CBT takes a different approach by focusing on how thoughts and feelings affect behaviour.
+Cognitive Behaviour Therapy takes a different approach by focusing on how thoughts and feelings affect behaviour.

 With CBT, people are involved and empowered in their mental health.
 Even more, treatments are highly focused on specific practical goals and often measurable results.